So an actor's walked out of the show, leaving you and the other writers in a bit of a sticky spot. You don't want to kill their character off

 - Another example would be Homer's half-brother Herb, who is left financially ruined thanks to Homer's antics and leaves on a bus, spitefully making it clear that he has no intention to acknowledge Homer as his brother any longer by the end of the episode.
 Apparently the executives were left uncomfortable, so they ensured another episode was made in which The Bus Came Back, allowing Homer to help Herb regain his fortune and the two half-brothers to reconcile.

 - Of course, one could consider this a Double Subversion since he got his fortune back with an invention that lets you talk to babies...that hasn't been heard of again, so it might have actually failed.
-He hasn't been seen since, though he got a brief mention when Homer calls him his "rarely-seen half-brother Herb" and it turns out the family have a portrait of him in the house.
+He hasn't been seen since, but his answering machine message stated that he wasn't currently rich.

 - And Poochie who was so bad he "died on the way back to his home planet."